 - Aggressive growth

-As noted earlier, Beaumont Financial Partners also offers six model portfolios that can each be calibrated for different risk levels.
-Generally, they are all meant for long-term strategic investing, though the firm may shift to a more conservative approach under certain market conditions.
+As noted earlier, Beaumont Financial Partners also offers model portfolios that can each be calibrated for different risk levels.
+Generally, they are all meant for long-term strategic investing, though the firm may shift to an even more conservative approach under certain market conditions.
 For accounts smaller than $150,000, advisors may recommend models that use mutual funds and/or ETFs only.

 Fees Under Beaumont Financial Partners

 Beaumont Financial Partners generally charges annual investment management fees as a percentage of assets under management.
 These fees typically range from 0.50% to 1.00% depending on the asset classes you’re invested in, the size of your account and other factors.